 We usually enjoy the appetizers at Bian Dang, with dumplings, steamed buns, tea eggs and zongzi, which they call Chinese tamales.
 Unfortunately, they had just sold the last tea egg, and were out of all the dumplings and buns.
 The only appetizer they still had was peanuts and anchovies for $3, which sounded like a pretty funky combo.
 Was it time to take one for the team?
 Click through to find out.

-We had their pork chops once before, a couple of years ago, and remembered them being pretty good.
+We had their Taiwanese Pork Chops once before, a couple of years ago, and remembered them being pretty good.
 With that memory fresh in our minds, we opened up the peanuts and anchovies and looked inside.

 Interestingly enough, the inside of the container was looking back at us too.
 The anchovies were served whole!
 This meant head and all, with a few eyes peeking out at us from the plastic bowl.